 Space and cyber security are separate domains as well as intricately linked.
 Over several years there has been substantial interest in the issues of cyber security and space security as per Chatham House.
 Almost all modern military engagements rely on space-based assets, but cyber vulnerabilities can undermine confidence in the performance of strategic systems.
 For example, global communication infrastructures are at least partly dependent on the intersection of cyber and space technologies for international transmission and connection.
 In addition to longitude, latitude, and altitude, GPS satellites provide timing functions that are crucial to the efficiency of financial networks and even electrical power grids.

 Similarly, much of the western defence infrastructure is highly dependent on smooth functioning in both environments.
 Other regions of the world are less advanced but may be less vulnerable in this regard and that in itself may create instabilities and enable highly disruptive and asymmetric attacks as per Chatham House.

 Space and cyber security has assumed importance in the context of developments in multiple arenas across the World and not just the military domain.
 Today’s banking, ecommerce, payments and supply chain is managed over communications medium driven by cyber developments and having a critical space component.

 Meanwhile the French diplomatic office has outlined, that new destructive practices are developing in cyber space, including criminal use of the Internet (cyber crime), including for terrorist purposes; large-scale propagation of false information and manipulation; espionage for political or economic ends; and attacks on critical infrastructure (transport, energy, communication, etc.) for the purposes of sabotage.[Sources as mentioned].

-S R Monitor, India.com News Desk, Security Risks and 21 others
+ICG, S R Monitor, India.com News Desk and 22 others